Kamalnagar massacre

-Kamalnagar massacre refers to the massacre of 14 unarmed Bengali Hindu villagers in Kamalnagar on 14 August 2003 by the All Tripura Tiger Force insurgents.
+Kamalnagar massacre refers to the murder of 14 unarmed Bengali Hindu villagers in Kamalnagar on 14 August 2003 by the All Tripura Tiger Force insurgents.

 Background

 ATTF had been carrying on attacks on Bengali Hindu settlements in a bid to oust all post-1949 settlers from the state.
 They along with the NLFT had massacred 30 Bengali Hindus in May 2003.

 The village of Kamalnagar is situated on a sharp bend on the Agartala Khowai Road, under Kalyanpur police station in West Tripura District.
 It was a sparsely populated village abundant with mango and jackfruit trees and inhabited by impoverished Bengali Hindu farmers.
 The dwellings consisted of mud huts and lacked electricity connection.
 Some of the residents had moved to Kamalnagar from Kalyanpur in 2000, due to fear of attacks by the militants.

 Killings

 In 2003, on the eve of independence day at around 9:45 pm, the All Tripura Tiger Force insurgents attacked Kamalnagar.
 The attackers first cordoned off the entire village and set fire to the huts.
 As the people rushed out of their huts, the militants fired indiscriminately on those came in front of them.
 Others were chased down and shot at.
 Some of the militants entered the huts and fired at their victims hiding below the bed.
 A few villagers were axed to death.
 During the killing spree the attackers continuously abused the victims.